Reading time: 9 min.

 If you are experiencing a condition known as seborrhea, your natural oil-producing glands may be larger than usual and excrete an excessive amount of sebum.
 Sometimes, this can be an inherited trait, but it can also be triggered by other factors, such as your age or hormones [1].

-woman experiencing hot flash from menopause
+woman experiencing a menopausal hot flash

 2. Hormonal activity